malvads/easycache/README.md

 because the data is already cached, so it will not call the block, it will return the cached data instead.

-This will output the cached data, remember that cached data is stored here for only 3600 seconds
+This will output the cached data, remember that cached data is stored in mem for only 3600 seconds